20 Best Places to Visit in the South of France

 An important town during classical antiquity, Orange boasts a UNESCO-listed Théâtre Antique (Roman theater dating to the 1st-century).
 This incredibly well-preserved ancient theater today hosts the renowned Chorégies d'Orange music festival, as well as other cultural events.

 In the Haut-Vaucluse area of Provence, Orange is a 30-minute drive away from Vaison-la-Romaine, which is considered one of the "Plus Beaux Détours de France" (France's official list of places worthy of a detour).
-Vaison-la-Romaine has remarkable archaeological sites dating to the 1st-century, including an old Roman theater that is now used as a summertime open-air venue for dance, theater, and music festivals.
+Vaison-la-Romaine has remarkable archaeological sites dating to the 1st-century.
+The old Roman theater of Vaison-la-Romaine is used as an open-air venue for Vaison Danses, an international dance festival that takes place every year in July.

 Also in the Haut-Vaucluse area, Pernes-les-Fontaines was founded during the Gallo-Roman era.
 This relaxing town was named for its many fountains that provide abundant drinking water, a legacy of the Roman heritage.